llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 interface units now contain entities that do not belong to the interface.

 This can potentially be improved by introducing a module partition implementation unit.
-A module partition implementation unit is an importable module unit which is internal to the module itself.
+An internal module partition unit is an importable module unit which is internal to the module itself.

 Providing a header to skip parsing redundant headers